voxel51/fiftyone-plugins/plugins/plugin_builder/README.md

 Each of these component types has a set of properties that can be configured.

+### `build_operator_skeleton`

+-   This operator walks you through the process of creating an operator.
+It then generates a skeleton of the code for the operator.

 ## Usage

-To use this plugin, press the "\'" key in the App and select the `build_a_plugin` operator.
-You will be prompted to select a component type.
-After selecting a component type, you will be prompted to select the component's properties.
-As you do so, the code block and the code preview will be updated!
+To use this plugin, press the "\'" key in the App and select the relevant operator from the list.
+As you select options, the code block and the code preview will be updated!